Murder of Sharon Beshenivsky: Subsequent events

 In June 2007, Shah had nine years added to his sentence for firearms offences committed during a car chase in 2004.
 Faisal Razzaq had seven-and-a-half-years added to his sentence in June 2007 for possession of firearms in 2004.

-In December 2007, Yusuf Jama was also convicted of conspiracy to rape and had 12 years added to his sentence.
-The case related to the gang rape of a woman at a house party in Birmingham some days after Beshenivsky's murder.

 In March 2008, both Shah and Yusuf Jama had a further four years added to their sentences for wounding with intent after they stabbed another inmate at Frankland prison in Brasside, County Durham.

 On 18 August 2006, the rugby league club Bradford Bulls made a presentation on the pitch at their home stadium during the half-time interval of a match with Castleford Tigers, in Beshenivsky's honour.
 Her widower Paul, along with the Chief Constable of West Yorkshire Police Colin Cramphorn, were guests as Bradford Bulls chairman Peter Hood unveiled a memorial bench in her honour, which was to be placed in the club's reception area.
-On 8 May 2009 a memorial to Beshenivsky was unveiled at the location of her death.
+On 8 May 2009, a memorial to Beshenivsky was unveiled at the location of her death.
 At the unveiling, Prime Minister Gordon Brown paid tribute to the officer's "dedication, professionalism and courage".
 Michael Winner, chairman of the Police Memorial Trust, also praised Beshenivsky and police officers across the country, saying: "Take them away and there's total anarchy and we are devoured by the forces of evil."

 In November 2008, the British National Party was condemned for using the murder as an example of racially motivated crime in a piece of literature which was circulated to voters.
 Opponents of the party's policies were keen to point out that there was no obvious racial motive to the murder, and that the killers would obviously have killed anyone of any ethnic background who might have attempted to foil them.